10 tips for first-time homebuyers

 "First-time buyers are very savvy and sophisticated about what's going on," Baron says, "whereas someone who has been around a long time -- they think they know it all."

-First-timers normally account for about 40 percent of home purchases, according to the National Association of Realtors (NAR).
-If you're wondering how you compare to other first-time homebuyers, here are some statistics from the NAR's 2012 Profile of Home Buyers and Sellers:
+First-timers normally account for about 40 percent of home purchases, according to the National Association of Realtors (NAR), but only accounted for 38 percent in 2013.
+If you're wondering how you compare to other first-time homebuyers, here are some statistics from the NAR's 2013 Profile of Home Buyers and Sellers:

 - Median age: 31